 “We work with consultants, the accounting firms and the legal firms to help set up these companies.
 Our goal is to help build the technology layer — the ecosystem — with firms like EY that can help connect the data and help companies actually understand what they have within their company to report ESG metrics but do it in a way that is less manual over the long term,” he said.

-Learn more about how FiscalNote's suite of products can help you stay ahead of ESG disclosure, sustainability reporting, and climate risk management.
+Learn more about how FiscalNote's suite of products can help you stay ahead of the latest ESG developments, disclosure, sustainability reporting, and climate risk management.